khulnasoft/khulnasoft/doc/dev/background-information/testing_principles.md

 <span class="badge badge-note">SOC2/GN-105</span>

-This page documents how we test code at Sourcegraph.
+This page documents how we test code at Khulnasoft.

 ## Policy

 We rely on automated testing to ensure the quality of our product.
-Our goal is to ensure that our product and code work, and that all reasonable effort has been taken to reduce the risk of a security-related incident associated to Sourcegraph.
+Our goal is to ensure that our product and code work, and that all reasonable effort has been taken to reduce the risk of a security-related incident associated to Khulnasoft.

 Any addition or change to our codebase should be covered by an appropriate amount of [automated tests](#types-of-tests) or [other testing strategies](#other-testing-strategies) to ensure that: